dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 This is probably the best client to use.
 Slack does a great job and renders quickly.

-### How to reach your laptop
+## How to reach your laptop

 Each of these tools require a public endpoint for that platform's crawler to fetch.
 Thus you will need to set up some sort of proxy to your development environment for fast iteration.

-My choice setup is ngrok.
+My choice setup is `ngrok`.
 With two commands:

 `ngrok config add-authtoken`
 `ngrok http 3000` so the public can reach my node demo

+## Mimimum requirements to render correctly on a platform
 ### Basic Tags needed

 ```html